 - a.
 Improving access to financial and debt advice as well as maximising access to welfare and discretionary funds including fuel poverty funds. - b.
 Improving access to healthy start vouchers, breastfeeding support and free school meal provision and access to affordable locally grown produce. - c.
-Promoting fair incomes and the Living Wage Shaping crisis provision (or more immediate provision)
+Promoting fair incomes and the Living Wage d.

-d.
 Improving access to food aid by developing signposting tools for frontline staff and ensure this is delivered in a non-stigmatising way.